-Drizzle 2 tablespoons of oil into a large pan over a medium heat, add the beef and brown all over, then remove to a plate, leaving the pan on the heat.
+Drizzle 2 tablespoons of oil into a large pan on a medium heat, then brown the beef all over.
+Remove to a plate, leaving the pan on the heat.

-Peel and roughly chop the onion, and trim and finely chop the carrots and celery.
-Add to the pan with the bay and cook for 5 minutes, or until starting to soften, adding a splash of water, if needed, then remove to the plate with the meat.
+Peel and roughly chop the onions, carrots and celery.
+Add to the pan with the bay leaves and cook for 5 minutes, or until starting to soften, stirring occasionally.
+Remove to the plate with the meat.

-Meanwhile, peel and chop the the potatoes into 1cm cubes.
-Pour the wine into the pan, leave to bubble away and reduce by half, then add the cooked meat and veg back to the pan with the potato.
+Meanwhile, peel the potatoes and chop into 1cm cubes.
+Pour the wine into the empty pan and leave it to reduce by half, then add the meat and softened veg back to the pan, along with the potatoes.

-Pour in the beef stock, bring to the boil, then reduce to medium-low and simmer for 2 hours 30 minutes, or until the meat is tender, adding splashes of water to loosen, if needed.
+Pour in the stock, bring to the boil, then reduce to medium-low and simmer for 2 hours 30 minutes, or until the meat is tender, adding splashes of water to loosen, if needed.
 Once cooked, season to perfection and leave to cool.

 Preheat the oven to 170ºC/325ºF/gas 3 and lightly oil a 20cm loose-bottomed round cake tin.

-Cut off two-thirds of the pastry and roll out on a clean flour-dusted surface to 2mm thick.
-Loosely roll the pastry around your rolling pin and unroll it over the cake tin, gently easing it into the shape of the tin.
-Patch up any holes and trim the edges neatly.
+Roll out two-thirds of the pastry on a clean flour-dusted surface to 2mm thick.
+Loosely roll it around the rolling pin and unroll it over the cake tin, gently easing it into the shape of the tin.
+Patch up any holes and trim the edges.

-Spoon two-thirds of the cooled filling into the pastry-lined tin (freeze the rest and serve as you would a stew on another day) and crumble the Stilton on top.
-Brush the edges of the pastry with beaten egg.
+Spoon in two-thirds of the cooled filling (freeze the rest and serve as a stew another day).
+Crumble over the Stilton and brush the pastry edges with beaten egg.